ACA Frequently Asked Questions

 Plans are split into 4 groups to make it easier for you to compare plans and understand costs.
 Bronze plans usually have the lowest monthly premiums, but they have the highest deductibles and other cost sharing.
 American Exchange created a guide to help you understand the different metal groups.
 Click here to download Understanding ACA Metal Plans.

-Call American Exchange at 1.888.995.1674. to see if you qualify for premium tax credits.
+American Exchange can see if you qualify for tax credits and subsidies.
+Call 1.888.995.1674.

 Q: Can I get help paying monthly premium costs?